 GPS tracking is an essential and central component of a telematics system.
 As we’ve discussed, it allows fleet managers to keep track of their fleet assets at any given time, providing them with a comprehensive overview of what resources they have at their disposal.
 However, telematics cannot be reduced to a simple vehicle tracker – we have already highlighted that it has a vast array of capabilities other than this.
-It is because of this versatility that telematics has become so central to fleet management in recent years.
+It is because of this versatility that telematics has become so central to fleet management in recent years by empowering the vehicle tracking systems.
 Telematics devices capture data points including the following:

 - Vehicle location